Extra Hikes and Activities in Machu Picchu After the Tour

 HUAYNA PICCHU MOUNTAIN INFORMATION

 Why does Huayna Picchu sell out faster?
 Well for starters, Huayna Picchu is home to the breathtaking Temple of the Moon.
-This hike has the reputation of being the more difficult, and scary climb of the two, especially for people with a fear of heights.
-Huayna Picchu peak is the steeper climb in comparison.
+Huayna Picchu peak is the steeper climb in comparison to Machu Picchu Mountain.
 You’ll encounter long sets of stairs and very steep, narrow paths.
 You’ll need to keep your hands free as it gets trickier towards the top.
-Ladders and cables are provided to hold on to.
+Ladders and cables are provided to hold on.
 This hike is perfect for adrenaline seekers.

 Along the climb, there are areas of great exposure to big drop offs and the top can feel very crowded.
 However, the great thing about Huayna Picchu is that when you’re at the peak, you are able to look straight down over the Machu Picchu ruins and the Urubamba River.
 It is a faster hike and you get the bonus of seeing some partially completed Inca buildings.
 The hike will take about 2 hours, roundtrip.
 Finally, please note that the trail can be very slippery when it’s wet or rainy.